alphagov/govuk-design-system/src/components/select/index.md

 There are 2 ways to use the select component.
 You can use HTML or, if you’re using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.

 {{ example({ group: "components", item: "select", example: "default", html: true, nunjucks: true, open: false, titleSuffix: "second" }) }}

+The select component does not support selecting multiple options, as [there’s a history of poor usability and assistive technology support for `<select multiple>]`](https://www.24a11y.com/2019/select-your-poison/).
+If you need to ask the user to pick more than one item from a list, it’s almost always better to use another method, such as a list of checkboxes.

+Avoid adding functionality to allow selecting multiple options.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Any input that’s designed to let a user select multiple options must offer a way to do so without relying on ‘click and drag’ movements or keyboard and mouse combined actions (such as ‘control’ and clicking at the same time).
+This is to comply with WCAG 2.2 success criterion [2.5.7 Dragging Movements](https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html).

 ### Select with hint